 Most people are familiar with the basic components of a framing package, including the frame itself and the glazing.
-But there’s more to it than that: namely the mat board and mount board, sometimes referred to as foam core.
-While they both have the appearance of sheets of paper, they serve different purposes.
+But there’s more to it than that — namely the mat board and mount board.
+(The latter is sometimes called foam core.)
+Although mat board and mount board both look like thick sheets of paper, they serve different purposes.

 What Is Mat Board?

 Not only does mat board separate the artwork from the glass or acrylic glazing by providing a barrier to protect and preserve it, it also provides an aesthetically pleasing border.
 Mat boards are most commonly in shades of white or cream, but you can get them in a variety of rich hues and pastels to complement a variety of art.

 Mat board sits just below the glazing in the framing package and on top of the artwork or photograph itself.
 It features a cutout, or mat window opening, to display the artwork underneath it.
 The cutout is often rectangular but sometimes circular or other shapes.

 Mat board can be constructed from a number of different materials, all affecting the mat’s archival abilities.
 Some archival mat board is made of cotton rag, but have wood-based face papers; other cotton rag mat board features no face papers, providing museum-quality protection.
 Materials also include alpha-cellulose, a processed paper-based material that is considered archival but not museum quality, and wood pulp, which is suitable for temporary framing.

 Dyed mat boards (i.e. mat boards that are not cream or white) are often not museum-quality, as the dye used can sometimes negatively affect the artwork.